What Is Sodium Tripolyphosphate Used For

 For more details, visit Sodium Tripolyphosphate.

-Sodium tripolyphosphate (STPP) is a common chemical compound used in detergents, food processing, and industrial applications.
+Sodium tripolyphosphate (STPP) is a versatile chemical compound that is crucial in detergents, water treatment, food processing, ceramics, and many industrial applications.

 Sodium tripolyphosphate (STPP) is a multifunctional additive: it preserves moisture in seafood, prevents spoilage in processed meats, and boosts detergent efficiency.
 Is it safe?
 Find out here.